Sourdough Coffee Cake

 • Set aside while you make the batter.

-• In a large mixing bowl, beat the butter and sugar until well combined.
+• In a large mixing bowl of a stand mixer, beat the butter and sugar until well combined and light yellow in color.
+About 3-5 minutes.

-• Add the eggs, vanilla, and starter, mixing until smooth and scraping the bowl's sides and bottom as you go.
+• Add the eggs, vanilla, and sourdough discard, mixing until smooth and scraping the bowl's sides and bottom as you go.

-• In a medium bowl, whisk together the all-purpose flour, potato flour, baking soda, salt, and baking powder.
+• In a medium bowl, whisk together the all-purpose flour, potato flakes, baking soda, salt, and baking powder.

-• Add to the butter/starter mixture, stirring until evenly combined.
+• Add the flour to the butter/starter mixture, stirring until evenly combined.

 • Add the milk and mix until smooth.